harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 23: April 12, 2021

+**Today's Progress**: Worked on the second capstone project - Turtle Crossing Game.

+**Thoughts**: After working on the last two projects, this final game project was easy to build without any help from the videos or hints.

 ### Day 22: April 11, 2021

 **Today's Progress**: Spent the day coding the arcade game of pong